 4. Privacy Complications in a Dorm

-The most prevalent problems college freemen experience when living in dorm rooms are privacy restrictions; it’s difficult to find privacy living in dorm rooms.
-Your roommate is not the only person you will be sharing your space with; you will also be sharing study hall areas, showers, and eating areas with strangers.
+Privacy is a problem many college freshmen experience when living in college dorm rooms.
+Not only are you sharing your dorm with a roommate, you are also sharing common areas with other students.
 To survive dorm life, you should be prepared to cope with these conditions.
 Find a place on campus outside of the dormitories where you can go to reflect without being bothered.

 5. Sharing Duties and Personal Belongings with Your Dorm Roommate

 While living in a dorm room, you will not have your parents to pick up after you.
 Cleaning and food preparation will be your responsibility.
 Create a duty timesheet for you and your roommate to allot daily tasks equally among you.
 You can expect to be sharing your personal belongings at some points.
-If you do not wish to share some of your personal items with your roommate you should keep them safe in an area that you alone have access to.
-People will not always ask for permission before using or taking your belongings; therefore you can expect to lose some items without any explanation.
+To help with this transition, keep belongings you will not share in your room for safe keeping.

-You will find yourself confronted with all sorts of situations while living in a dorm room; this is a part of your college experience.
-The important thing is that you are willing to overcome all these situations to foster a college experience that will be treasured.
+You will find yourself confronted with all sorts of situations while living in a dorm room.
+Chalk this up to part of your college experience.
+Remember, be willing to overcome all these situations to foster a college experience that will be treasured.